Gridwise-Energy/vericonnex/README.md

     -- ABOUT
     -- TEAM
     -- CONTACT
-- [ ] Use a lorem ipsum generator for content
 - [ ] Determine how we publish this website using GitHub Pages!
 - [ ] Update the content until we get approval to publish.
 Then
 - Make the repository public (so that we do not have to purchase an enterprise GH account)